mihaimaruseac/mithlond/posts/1/about-me.md

 postid: 2
 ---

 Welcome.
 I am Mihai Maruseac, also known as _MM_.
+TODO: fill in more details

 I studied Computer Science at [University POLITEHNICA of Bucharest][acs] (UPB) where I finished my undergrad by focusing on compilers, operating systems and